Jay Whiss: Koba World: 2016–2018

 In early 2016, Halal Gang member and Esplanade native Safe drew the attention of Drake.
-Since gaining the approval stamp from Drake himself already in the previous year, Whiss remained relatively quiet in terms of making music.
-However, a few months later, Whiss released the single "Driven", which featured Safe and was produced by 1mind.
+Since gaining the approval stamp from Drake himself already in the previous year, Jay Whiss remained relatively quiet in terms of making music.
+However, a few months later, Jay Whiss released the single "Driven", which featured Safe and was produced by 1mind.
 The song "Full Circle", with Donnie, Puffy L'z, Smoke Dawg, Safe, and Jimmy Prime, showcased a new supergroup forming in Toronto with all 3 Prime Boys and 3 of the Halal Gang members.
 The song was released in September 2016 and quickly went viral, amassing over a million views in a year.
 The group were labelled the "all-star team" of Toronto street rap.
-The song was another of Whiss's that made it on OVO Sound Radio, this time on Episode 34.
-Whiss and the Prime Boys also became good friends with Toronto producer Murda Beatz in 2016, and the latter provided production for the artists' work.
+The song was another of Jay Whiss's that made it on OVO Sound Radio, this time on Episode 34.
+Jay Whiss and the Prime Boys also became good friends with Toronto producer Murda Beatz in 2016, and the latter provided production for the artists' work.
 Murda Beatz released his mixtape Keep God First on December 10, 2016, featuring Jay Whiss on the track "Brown Money".

 Jay Whiss officially made his debut feature on Spotify's Northern Bars playlist with the single "Welcome to the Life", which was released in May 2017 and produced by Murda Beatz.
 The Northern Bars Playlist is part of the RapCaviar series, which focuses on Canadian Hip Hop.
 Toronto's uTOpia music festival was held in June 2017 and showcase a new generation of artists in the General Toronto Area.
 Jimmy Prime, who was one of the main performers at the festival, brought out Jay Whiss and Donnie, who performed alongside Smoke Dawg, Puffy L'z, and Mo-G. The event was rated 7 by Exclaim!, who described Prime Boys and Halal Gang's performances as playing off of each other's energy.
-Whiss also appeared in the Noisey documentary 6IX RISING, which looks into the rising hip-hop scene of Toronto after the blockbuster success of Drake and The Weeknd.
+Jay Whiss also appeared in the Noisey documentary 6IX RISING, which looks into the rising hip-hop scene of Toronto after the blockbuster success of Drake and The Weeknd.
 The film premiered to a limited audience at Hot Docs Ted Rogers Cinema on November 16, 2017.